 Before 1917, some believed Spanish conquistador Hernando de Soto built the wall as a fortification to protect himself or his men from the Cherokee Indians that resided in the area.
 It’s known he had been scouring the land for gold, and the mountain’s supply of gold and silver made it a logical place for him to be.
 Today, however, many believe he never actually made it far enough north to have created the wall.

-Another theory is that the the wall is the work of Madoc, the legendary Welsh explorer.
+Another theory is that the wall is the work of Madoc, the legendary Welsh explorer.
 Still others claim the “moon-eyed people” from Cherokee mythology were the wall’s architects.

-Despite its murky origins, one thing is for sure: The wall is definitely an enchanting place.
+Despite its murky origins, one thing is for sure: The fort is definitely an enchanting place.
 If you visit today, you can see what remains of the wall.
 Though much of it has now fallen, if you use your imagination you can see it must have been something quite special in its heyday.